ropensci/rnoaa/inst/vign/ncdc_workflow.md

 <!--
 %\VignetteEngine{knitr::knitr}
-%\VignetteIndexEntry{rnoaa workflow}
+%\VignetteIndexEntry{ncdc workflow vignette}
 -->

-rnoaa workflow
+NCDC workflow vignette
 ======

-This vignette is intended to demonstrate a workflow for using the NOAA NCDC data.
+This vignette is intended to demonstrate a workflow for using the NOAA NCDC data using the `ncdc*` functions.
 It can be confusing to understand how to get at data you want - that's the motivation for this vignette.
 Other vignettes show more thorough and different examples for specific data sources.

 ********************